 I have a theory.
 My theory is that under Maryland law, insurance companies have an obligation to their insureds to tender the policy limits in a case as soon as a reasonable, prudent insurance company would realize that they must do so to protect the interests of their client.

 There is one flaw in my theory: I can’t get anyone else who is not a biased plaintiffs’ lawyer to agree with me.
-The latest blow is particularly painful because it comes from an opinion from U.S. District Court Judge Paul W. Grimm, who I still think is one of the best judges in the country in spite of this infraction.
+[2020 Update: read this.]
+The latest blow is painful because it comes from an opinion from U.S. District Court Judge Paul W. Grimm, who I still think is one of the best judges in the country despite this infraction.

 Facts of the Case

 Here are the facts of Cook v.
 Nationwide.
 The at-fault driver is drunk and driving on a suspended license and causes a collision with the Plaintiff.